- Automobiles & Motorcycles

 10. What are Our Goals for the Coming Year?

-Set specific goals, like initiating Phase II trials for your new therapeutic antibody, ensuring that your objectives are aligned with your overall business strategy and market demands.
+Set specific goals, like initiating Phase II trials for your new therapeutic antibody, ensuring that your objectives align with your overall business strategy and market demands.

 Example: Plan for the scale-up of your manufacturing process in anticipation of a successful Phase II trial.
 Set goals for process optimization, scale-up activities, and preparation for larger-scale clinical or commercial manufacturing.